SteamFab/minecraft-forge/README.md

 - Google Compute Engine account
 - Some knowledge of Linux commands

+## Why Docker?
+Docker creates a reproducible environment.
+And it allows running Minecraft in a secure sandbox.
+We map the directory ./minecraft-forge/minecraft into the container and mount it at /home/minecraft/server.
+This means that no data is actually inside the container.
+Your world is accessible from the instance at minecraft-forge/minecraft/world.
+It is also an opportunity for you to learn more about Docker :)

 ## Quick start
 If you are an expert, here are the steps:
   - Create an instance on Google Compute Cloud running Ubuntu 16.04 LTS